Overview of the nucleus pulposus

-The nucleus pulposus is composed of water and fibrocartilaginous material that work to distribute pressure evenly across each disc as you sit, stand, walk, or engage in various physical activities.
-For example, when a person bends forward, the vertebrae come closer together in front, which then pushes the nucleus pulposus toward the back.
+The nucleus pulposus is composed of water and collagen fibers that distribute pressure evenly across each disc as you sit, stand, walk or engage in various physical activities.
+For example, when you bend forward, the vertebrae come closer together in front, which pushes the nucleus pulposus toward the back.

 The annulus fibrosus and the nucleus pulposus both begin to lose fluid content as part of the natural aging process, making the discs stiff and weak.
 This can lead to conditions like degenerative disc disease, which is the gradual thinning and weakening of the discs.
 In addition to loss of disc height, degenerative disc disease is also related to issues like bulging and herniated discs.
 A bulging disc is when the outer layer of the disc bulges out of its normal perimeter in the spinal column due to loss of elasticity.
 A herniated disc occurs when a tear or rupture occurs in the outer layer that allows the nucleus pulposus to push out into the spinal column.

 Symptoms of a bulging disc or herniated disc are often related to displaced disc material, such as the nucleus pulposus, putting pressure on adjacent nerves.
 These symptoms include:

 Pain may worsen after standing or sitting for a period of time, when sneezing, coughing or laughing, and when bending or twisting.
 Everyday activities can become difficult, affecting your quality of life.
 If you notice any of these symptoms, consult your health care provider.
 He or she can determine the cause of your pain and prescribe conservative treatment options, including medication, special exercises or physical therapy.